wolfsonliu/Autobackground/README.md

 * The osx file is used for Mac OS.
 * ps1 powershell is for Windows.

+In linux use crontab to set the automatic job for bing_daily.

 # nasa_daily #

 * Download [NASA image of the day](https://www.nasa.gov/multimedia/imagegallery/iotd.html) and change background.